 Students are cautioned not to leave valuables unattended on campus.
-The college is not responsible for lost items although, they may be turned in to the Bookstore at Wabanung Campus, Room 118E.
-Call 524-8118 or email bookstore@kbocc.edu to make inquiries.
+The college is not responsible for lost items, although they may be turned in to the Student Services Assistant at the Wabanung Campus, Room 118E.
+Call 524- 8118 or email studentservices@kbocc.edu to make inquiries.